What Are The Coordinates Of Vertex A Of Square Abcd

 Scenario 4: Using Vector Methods and Rotation

 This approach is suitable for squares rotated at any angle.
-Suppose we know the coordinates of B and the angle of rotation θ.
+That's why suppose we know the coordinates of B and the angle of rotation θ.
 We can use vector rotation to find the coordinates of A.

 Let's represent the vector from B to A as v.
 If we know the side length 's', then: